kkonradpl/ping-icon/README.md

 In order to build ping-icon you will need:

 - CMake
-- C compiler
+- C++ compiler
-- GTK+ 3 & dependencies
+- gtkmm 3 & dependencies

 Once you have all the necessary dependencies, you can use the `build.sh` script in the `build` directory.